EspenAlbert/EspenAlbert/README.md

 I have the ability to stay focused, and I'm obsessed with learning and improving my skills.
 I enjoy having a never-ending list of tools to explore and use.
 I seek feedback and expect to be able to share mine.
 I have a positive attitude and try to take everything with a smile.
 I'm more of a hands-on type than a manager.
 I use systematized workflows and weekly/quarterly summaries to reflect and plan how I spend time and get better.

 When not coding, I like to climb, lift weights, walk on my hands, explore nature, and try new activities or sports.
-I believe in improving the world through code and am on a mission to build and use skills for good.
+I believe in improving the world through code, and I'm on a mission to build and use skills for the greater good.

 <br/>

 ## Rapidfire
+- 𐃏  I’m currently helping [wheel.me](https://wheel.me) to develop a Robotics as a Service product where I'm in charge of the cloud
 - 🔭 I’m currently working on [AnkiCLI.md](projects/anki_cli.md) a cli for creating flashcards in [anki](https://apps.ankiweb.net/) to store information for long-term after taking notes
 - 🌱 I’m currently learning Spanish, Istio, and Go
 - ❓ Ask me about anything related to the Python language